-Pet Adoptions and Attachments Increase During the Pandemic
+Pet Adoptions and attachments increase during the pandemic

 Take a look outside your window.
 Are you seeing some unfamiliar canine faces?
 Is the parade of pups getting longer out there?
-That wouldn’t be surprising since, according to the American Pet Products Association, 11.38 million U.S. households invited new pets into their lives since the global pandemic shut down social spots and found us seeking safety inside our homes (1).
-A new pet study conducted by Money.com, in cooperation with leading research firm Morning Consult, digs into the reasons behind the sudden boom in pet ownership, with some fascinating results.
+That wouldn’t be surprising since, according to the American Pet Products Association, 11.38 million U.S. households invited new pets into their lives since the global pandemic shut down social spots and found us seeking safety inside our homes.
+A new pet study conducted by Money.com, in cooperation with leading research firm Morning Consult, digs into the reasons behind the sudden boom in pet guardianship, with some fascinating results.

-Emotions are Driving the Surge
+Emotions are driving the surge

 Family gatherings have been canceled.
-Offices have closed, creating a new remote workforce that operates via email and Zoom meetings.
-Money.com found that all that isolation has led people of all ages to jump into pet ownership, with the GenX and millennial generations leading in new pet acquisition.
+Offices have closed creating a new remote workforce that operates via email and Zoom meetings.
+Money.com found that all that isolation has led people of all ages to jump into pet parenting, with the GenX and millennial generations leading in new pet acquisition.
 More than half of survey respondents cited loneliness as their motivation for adopting or purchasing a pet during the pandemic.

 The amount of time we’re routinely spending at home was also influential in their decision to seek animal companionship: 72% of respondents reported that they’d always wanted a pet and the pandemic finally created the right circumstances.
 It’s a delightful revelation: despite the difficult circumstances we’ve been living under, more people are realizing at least one long-held dream.

 Pet shelters experienced an unprecedented shortage of pets.
 Purebred breeders’ waiting lists got longer.
-But wherever they came from, more pets have found homes as a result of the coronavirus crisis—a break in the clouds that have otherwise cloaked the globe since early winter of last year.
+But wherever they came from, more pets have found homes as a result of the coronavirus crisis — a break in the clouds that have otherwise cloaked the globe since early winter of last year.

-While Money.com’s research found that pet parents aren’t necessarily spoiling their pets—pet supply purchases held pretty steady—our deepening attachment may be behind a greater willingness to spend more on healthcare for them.
+While Money.com’s research found that pet parents aren’t necessarily spoiling their pets — pet supply purchases held pretty steady — our deepening attachment may be behind a greater willingness to spend more on healthcare for them.

 How’s this for love?
 Nearly 70% of the study’s subjects said they’d be willing to spend any amount of money to give their pets life-saving treatment.